omni-us/jsonargparse/DOCUMENTATION.rst

 ================================

-One of the possible reasons to add a parser mode (see :ref:`custom-loaders`) can be to have support for variable interpolation in yaml files.
+One of the possible reasons to add a parser mode (see :ref:`custom-loaders`) can be to have support for variable interpolation in YAML files.
 Any library could be used to implement a loader and configure a mode for it.
 Without needing to implement a loader function, an ``omegaconf`` parser mode is available out of the box when this package is installed.

-Take for example a yaml file as:
+Take for example a YAML file as:

 .. code-block:: yaml